PrinsWillem/castle_game_project/README.md

 > Open repository in Visual Studio Code

-navigate into your server folder and run the next command in your vscode terminal to fill the database
+navigate into your server folder via vscode terminal and after run the next command to fill the database
 ```
 npm run seeds
 ```